showhey0705/ollie-JP/readme.txt

 * Remove post type restriction from header and footer patterns
 * Add author profile box pattern
 * Remove unnecessary styles from style.css
-* Update Ollie Twitter URLs
+* Update japonizm Twitter URLs

 = 0.1.0 - 3/20/23 =
 * Initial beta release

 == Copyright ==

-Ollie Theme, (C) 2023 Mike McAlister
-Ollie is distributed under the terms of the GNU GPL.
+japonizm Theme, (C) 2023 Mike McAlister japonizm is distributed under the terms of the GNU GPL.

 This program is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by